 Our dividends, if any, are determined by the board of directors.
-We have elected and qualified to be treated as a RIC under Subchapter M of the Code.
-To maintain RIC qualification, we must distribute at least 90% of our net ordinary income and net short-term capital gains in excess of our net long-term capital losses, if any.
-We will be subject to a 4% nondeductible federal excise tax on our undistributed income unless we distribute in a timely manner an amount at least equal to the sum of (1) 98% of our ordinary income for each calendar year, (2) 98.2% of our capital gain net income (both long-term and short-term) for the one-year period ending October 31 in that calendar year and (3) any income realized, but not distributed in the preceding year.
+We have elected, and intend to qualify annually, to be treated as a RIC under Subchapter M of the Code.
+To maintain RIC tax treatment, we must timely distribute at least 90% of our net ordinary income and net short-term capital gains in excess of our net long-term capital losses, if any.
+We will be subject to a 4% nondeductible U.S. federal excise tax on our undistributed income unless we distribute in a timely manner an amount at least equal to the sum of (1) 98% of our ordinary income for each calendar year, (2) 98.2% of our capital gain net income (both long-term and short-term) for the one-year period ending October 31 in that calendar year and (3) any income realized, but not distributed, in preceding years and on which we did not pay U.S. federal income tax.